GenTSE: Enhancing Target Speaker Extraction via a Coarse-to-Fine Generative Language Model: Experiments

 The semantic and acoustic language models are decoder-only Transformers with 12 layers, 8 attention heads, and a hidden size of 1024.
 The K-means and SimCodec models use a cluster and codebook size of 1024 and 8192.
 All experiments use the AdamW optimizer.
 Either A40 or A100 GPUs are used.

-The semantic LM $\theta$ is trained on a single GPU with batch size 32, and the acoustic LM $\phi$ on 4 GPUs with batch size 64; Both use a peak learning rate of $1\times10^{-4}$ with 1k warmup steps.
-In our investigation of LM input conditions (Table \ref{tbl:exp_on_input_conditions}), training of $\theta$ and $\phi$ is terminated upon validation cross-entropy convergence.
+For all ablation on the choice of the LMs' input conditions (Exps 1-5), we train the semantic LM $\theta$ on 1 GPU with batch size 32, and the acoustic LM $\phi$ on 4 GPUs with batch size 64.
+Both use a peak learning rate of $1\times10^{-4}$ with 1k warmup steps.
+Trainings are terminated upon validation cross-entropy convergence.
 The final configuration (Fig. \ref{fig:overall_pipeline}, Exp 5) corresponds to 64k steps for $\theta$ and 78k steps for $\phi$.

-For FLC (Exp 6), $\theta'$ and $\phi'$ are trained for 12k and 6k steps with batch sizes 32 and 64, respectively, using a fixed learning rate of $5\times10^{-6}$ on a single GPU, initialized from $\theta$ and $\phi$ in Exp 5.
-For DPO related experiments (Exp 7-9), we train with a batch size of 128 on a single GPU for 400 steps and a fixed learning rate of $5\times10^{-6}$, initialized from $\phi'$ in Exp 6.
-We set $\beta$ in Eq.~(\ref{eq:dpo_factored}) at 0.1, choose $k{=}16$ for top-$k$ sampling, and generate $M{=}32$ candidate sequences.
+For FLC (Exp 8) and comparative TF (Exp 6), $\theta'$ and $\phi'$ are trained for 12k and 6k steps with batch sizes 32 and 64, respectively, using a constant learning rate of $5\times10^{-6}$ on a single GPU, initialized from $\theta$ and $\phi$ in Exp 5.
+In Exp 6, the validation cross-entropy continues to decrease under this updated learning rate.
+Accordingly, in Exp.
+7 we repeat the Exp 6 setting but extend training of $\theta'$ and $\phi'$ to 20k steps, until convergence.

+For DPO experiments (Exp 9 to 11), training is initialized from $\phi'$ in Exp 8 and performed on 1 GPU for 400 steps with batch size 128 and learning rate $5\times10^{-6}$.
+We set $\beta{=}0.1$ (Eq.~\ref{eq:dpo_factored}), $k{=}16$ for top-$k$ sampling, and generate $M{=}32$ candidates.